Skip to main content

 -To get ARC Sign Ups, create a free google form and share about it.
 If you want to spend money, you can work with a PR Team.

-Here's an Example of my ARC Form, but you can customize this to you.
+Here's a sample of my ARC Form, but you can customize this to you.
 Every author does it different.

 Bookfunnel -For ARCs